shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Blue Card: 1 Spell Point.
 This spell deals 2d10 damage instead of its usual effect.
 -   Red Card: 1 Spell Point.
 This spell deals 2d6 damage to the target and all creatures within 5ft of it instead of the spell’s usual effect.
 -   Gold Card: 1 Spell Point.
-This spell stuns the target for 1 round, if the target fails any saving throws for this spell.
+This spell forces the target to make an Intelligence, Wisdom, or Charisma saving throw (their choice) instead of the spell's usual effect.
+On a failure, the target is stunned for 1 round.

 ### The Fling